jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 It starts in the previous war.
 German strategy in 1914 aimed at defeating France quickly by invading through Belgium, then turning east to fight Russia.
 Being in the middle of Europe and easy to blockade, Germany wanted to avoid a long two-front war that would strain its resources.
 It failed.

 World War I was the first war after industrialization.
 For the first time tractors supplied constant food, so soldiers could war year round.
 Worse, they had machine guns, with massive amounts explosives and artillery.
 Old battlefields would be miles long with hundreds of thousands of men.
 Now they were thousands of miles of trenches and bunkers with millions of men, machine guns, and high-explosives.
 No side could maneuver into a favorable position.
-Soldiers thus attacked each other in waves trying to ram through the enemies defenses while relaying observations to commanders far away from the battlefield.
+Soldiers thus attacked each other in waves, protected by endless artillery barrages, and relaying observations to commanders far away from the battlefield.
+It was a war of attrition, both sides tried increasing inputs—more men, bullets, explosive shells—trying to overpower the enemy's defenses.

-Every leader mourned their dead, but didn't see any alternatives to the trenches, poison gas, shell shock, and horror.
+Every leader mourned their dead, tried different tactics, but didn't see any alternatives to the trenches, poison gas, shell shock, and horror.

 Enter Australian World War I general John Monash.
-He was a part-time general before the war but full-time engineer.
+He was a part-time general before the war but a full-time engineer.
 He saw a way through the carnage.
 He coordinated his soldiers, tanks, and planes to support each other based on the problems they faced when they faced them.
-No more wave attacks supposedly protected by endless artillery barrages.
-Instead of a battering ram, soldiers would be an orchestra of different tools that learned to play the same sheet music, i.e. battle plans.
+No more increasing inputs with wave attacks.
+Instead soldiers would be an orchestra of different tools that learned to play the same sheet music, i.e. battle plans.
 The mentality was called "combined arms warfare".

 Monash's ideas culminated in The Battle of Hamel (1918).
 As he trained them, his soldiers, tanks, and planes worked together and captured Hamel with unusually low casualties.